Grab These Highly Rated Cooking Class Cookbooks & Let the Kids Make Dinner Tonight!

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-Anyone else have kiddos who are tired of being bored – and often say “Mom… there is nothing to do.” ?
+Anyone else have kiddos who often say “Mom… there is nothing to do”?

-Over the summer, I started searching for different ways for my boys to get more involved in our everyday routine (because what else were they going to do given all the social distancing precautions?).
-As a recipe developer for Hip2Save & Hip2Keto, I came across this kids cookbook called Cooking Class on Amazon and ordered it right away — perfect!
+I recently started searching for different ways for my boys to get more involved in our everyday routine (because what else were they going to do given all the social distancing precautions?).
+As a recipe developer for Hip2Save & Hip2Keto, I came across this kids’ cookbook called Cooking Class on Amazon and ordered it right away — perfect!

 And let me just mention this post is not sponsored!
 I actually was so excited to try this cookbook with my kids and wanted to share the fun we had with all of you! 😃

-Deanna F. Cook, the author of the Cooking Class, mentions at the beginning of the book some genius cooking habits and discusses kitchen vocabulary.
-Now for me as someone who creates recipes for a living, this is my love language, but for kiddos who aren’t necessarily in the kitchen a lot, this is a great way to teach them the difference between dice, chop, and even mince.
+Deanna F. Cook, the author of Cooking Class, mentions at the beginning of the book some genius cooking habits and discusses kitchen vocabulary.
+Now for me (someone who creates recipes for a living), this is my love language, but for kiddos who aren’t necessarily in the kitchen a lot, this is a great way to teach them the difference between dice, chop, and even mince.

-The Cooking Class cookbook is packed with over 50 recipes all kids will love.
+The Cooking Class cookbook is packed with over 50 recipes that kids will love.

 Photo courtesy of Amazon